lhmouse/asteria/doc/standard-library.md

 * Resolves `path` to an absolute one.
 The result is a canonical path that contains no symbolic links.
 The path must be accessible.

 * Returns the absolute path as a string.
+If the path does not exist, `null` is returned.

 * Throws an exception if `path` is invalid or inaccessible.